Skip to main content

 Reality checks

-• Medical proof changes cases: under the Texas medical-deduction rules, unreimbursed medical costs can help a senior household, but Texas still requires proof if you want that deduction.
+• Medical proof changes cases: unreimbursed medical costs can help a senior household, but you must give proof if you want that deduction.

-• TSAP is simpler, not automatic for every older Texan: if anyone in the household has earned income, the household does not fit the TSAP eligibility rules.
+• TSAP is simpler, not automatic for every older Texan: if anyone in the household has earned income, the household does not fit TSAP.

-• SSI does not always mean SNAP-CAP is best: Texas says some SNAP-CAP recipients may do better under regular SNAP, especially when shelter or medical costs are high.
+• SSI does not always mean SNAP-CAP is best: regular SNAP can be better when shelter or medical costs are high.

 Common mistakes to avoid